-Head of Department: Mrs Susan Hurring

-relationships in quantities, space and time.
+Head of Department: Mr Jeremy Lee Mathematics is the exploration and use of patterns and relationships in quantities, space and time.
 Statistics is the exploration and use of patterns and relationships in data.
 These two disciplines are related, but they present different ways of thinking and of solving problems.
 Both disciplines equip students with effective means for investigating, interpreting, explaining and making sense of the world of the world in which they live.